erroronline1/caro/readme.md

 > POST ./api/api.php/consumables/incorporation

-Returns the current form for an incorporation.
+Returns the current document for an incorporation.

 Similar to mdrsamplecheck